bluespec/Flute/README.md

   64-bit operation, an MMU (Virtual Memory) and more performance than Piccolo-class processors.

-- [Bassoon](https://github.com/bluespec/Bassoon): deep, out-of-order pipeline [Coming!]
+- [Toooba](https://github.com/bluespec/Toooba): superscalar, deep, out-of-order pipeline, using MIT's RISCY-OOO core.

 The three repo structures are nearly identical, and the ways to build and run are identical.
-This README is identical--please substitute "Piccolo" or "Flute" or "Basoon" below wherever you see <CPU>.
+This README is identical--please substitute "Piccolo" or "Flute" or "Toooba" below wherever you see `<CPU>`.

 ### About the source codes (in BSV and Verilog)